khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ## Icons collections

-There are four icon collections used in the product (not including the Web IDE): UI, status, pipeline, and file and folder type icons.
-The design guidelines covered in the rest of the page only apply to UI and status icons.
+There are four icon collections used in the product (not including the Web IDE): UI, status, pipeline, file and folder icons.
+The design guidelines covered below only apply to UI and status icons.

 <div class="row">
   <div class="col col-25">